1. The Mineral Pyrite Fools Gold

 Pyrite.
 Photo; Ron Wolf

 Ironically pyrite and gold form under very similar conditions and can even occur together within the same rock.
 Inclusions of gold are not uncommon in pyrite which means the mineral could be used as an ore of gold but rarely is.
-The reason for this is simply because there are many other more suitable minerals from which gold can be extracted.
+The reason is simply because there are many other more suitable minerals from which gold can be extracted.

 Although pyrite is a relatively common mineral which can be found worldwide, it generally only occurs in small quantities.
 The Rio Tinto region of Spain has vast reserves but other countries including Bolivia, Brazil, Peru, Japan, Canada and Italy to name just a few have also produced many fine specimens.